 If all you really care about is cost and you already own an Autonomous SmartDesk standing desk, this is probably the way to go.
 But if you’re trying to find a handsome, reliable file cabinet to create needed storage space for your standing desk workstation, spend $100 more and get something that’ll last longer than is implied in this product’s one year warranty.

 A handsome standing desk outfit should have a matching file cabinet to go with it; otherwise what’s the point of selecting nice desktop finishes and other accessories to match?
 In all but black, the Sidekick doesn’t actually match paint colors very well with their Jarvis standing desks, so we’re left unimpressed by that.
-Despite a 10 year warranty we were surprised by the lack of quality in the construction and components of this $249 file cab.
+Despite a 10-year warranty we were surprised by the lack of quality in the construction and components of this $249 file cabinet.
 The seat cushion is a real nice feature, though, that gives it a second purpose as a desk-side seat for office visitors.

 Don’t Stop Here

 Cable management is an excellent place to start but it’s best to think of your ergonomic setup as a work in progress.
 There are always ways to improve.
 Check our in-depth reviews on standing desks, keyboard trays, monitor arms, ergonomic seating and standing mats.